prabhavith/expense-ansible/IAC/README.txt

 Create dns records
 Create vpc peering connection between dev and our workstation instance Update vpc route tables with peering connection.

+Measures:
+If IP changed, Route53 records to be updated
+If load balancer changes, parameter store parameters to be updated to be reflected in frontend.conf, backend.service templates